school children, student engagement, engaging lessons

 It is clear that our schools play a central role in developing self-actualizing behaviors in children in keeping with our goal of preparing learners to thrive in adulthood.
 If we ever get it right, we will find just the right mix of curricula and lessons and collaboration designed to produce highly competent and confident young adults who are aware of their place in the world and their purpose in it.
-Still, no matter how well we do, these rich experiences will never happen in schools alone.
-Aspiring to such lofty heights for learning will require a wider reach for school systems and grander expectations around school-community partnerships.

 One way to envision such a shift in the industry is to view our local communities not as tangential to our success but as central to the school system itself.
 The community as the system.
 The school building as the centrifuge for learning, as the nucleus.
 In doing so, communities could support deeper learning by integrating local experiences into district curriculum, bringing relevancy and context to the facts and figures learned in school.
 Schools could serve as hubs for providing educational services to the community, as agents for fostering community dialogue, and as centers for family wellness and social-emotional health.